spatialos/gdk-for-unity/docs/modules/player-lifecycle-feature-module.md

 * `string workerId`: The ID of the worker that wants to spawn this player entity.
 *  `byte[] playerCreationArguments`: a serialized byte array of arguments provided by the worker instance sending the player creation request.

-When defining the entity template, you need to use the `AddPlayerLifecycleComponents` method.
+When defining the entity template, you need to use the `PlayerLifecycleHelper.AddPlayerLifecycleComponents` method.
 This method adds lifecycle SpatialOS components to the player entity template; these components are necessary to manage the player lifecycle for this entity.

 The following code snippet shows an example on how to implement such a method: